 I have found that if I do go to a physical store, it’s much less overwhelming if I make a quick run for a short list.
 I can buy much smaller quantities, which saves money and also cuts down on things that go bad before we ever eat them.

 Be it frozen chicken breasts, a spare loaf of bread, or leftovers from the slow cooker, having some basics on hand in the freezer is really helpful to fill in meals for the week.
 When I make our slow-cooker chicken thighs, I easily have three more nights of meat ready to freeze and then thaw on demand.
 This really helps to lighten the planning load when I have one less night to think of for a couple weeks.

 One of the biggest curbs I’ve found for the weeknight take-out splurge/exhausted panic is to have a night set aside as part of the plan to eat out or get takeout.
 If the splurge (both financially and nutritionally) is already planned, we’re less likely to loose focus on other nights.

 One of the very first things I learned in my very first cooking class was that dressings and sauces should be made from scratch whenever possible.
 Shelf stable items almost always have extra stabilizers and unnecessary ingredients.
-I keep one of the following sauces made up in my fridge at all times: Fit Kitchen’s lemon tahini sauce, Samin Nosrat’s peanut sauce or my own cashew cilantro green goddess dressing.
-Each one can double as a salad dressing or add some interest to a super kid-friendly meal like grilled chicken and broccoli.
-Sometimes I’d like to throw in the towel on kid-friendly meals, but having a sauce on hand helps me to stay interested in the meal, but not spend the additional time to create something more complicated or spicy that wouldn’t be kid-friendly in our family.
+I love to have pre-made, home-cooked sauces ready in my fridge and making them on Sundays gives me a leg up on the week.
+Peanut, carrot ginger and lemon tahini are our favorites.
+Most can double as a salad dressing or add some interest to a super kid-friendly meal like grilled chicken and broccoli.
+Having a sauce on hand helps me to stay interested in more simple kid-friendly meals, which saves the additional time to create something more complicated or spicy.

 Prep before 5